 The mood in the group is polite, but Lise senses a certain resistance to her role as a project manager.
 Collaboration within the group is hesitant, the goals are not met, and the group has not become the close-knit unit she had hoped for.

 When we encounter a different culture and things are not as we expect, we become insecure and tend to feel under pressure more quickly.
-As a result, we may – more or less consciously – end up dictating the terms and increasing the risk of conflicts.
+As a result, we may – more or less consciously – choose to push through, while the risk for conflict escalates.

 Lise acted from her own cultural standpoint and expected the participants to provide feedback by the agreed deadline and in the specified structured form.
 This did not happen, and she was not sure why.
 One reason may be different perceptions of time.